lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ## Options

-The following table holds the most important options for `srun/sbatch/salloc` to specify resource requirements and control communication.
+The following table contains the most important options for `srun/sbatch/salloc` to specify resource requirements and control communication.

 ??? tip "Options Table"